Regional Groups & Facilitators

-Our regional groups are spreading right across the UK with more to come and we hope one for Ireland.
-If you'd like to join your local group or you're interested to find out more, email the facilitator directly or contact us info@PFLA.org.uk
+Our regional groups are spreading right across the UK with more to come and Ireland now has its own group.
+If you'd like to join your local group or you're interested to find out more, email the facilitator directly or contact us on email@example.com.

 Matt Elliott - Cotswolds

 Matt and his wife Laura mob graze certified Pasture for Life beef cattle on 110 acres of National Trust land at Sandy Hill Farm, Gloucestershire.
 He has been a member of the PFLA since 2016 and is looking forward to helping introduce new members to the PFLA to access this knowledge base and to enable more farmers to transition towards a sustainable future.